-Guys, it’s all about the wok when it comes to stir-frying – those deep, sloping sides really help concentrate the heat and cook food quicker.
-You can use a deep, wide frying pan or skillet in a pinch, but I personally reckon the wok is king here.
-The good news is you can pick one up for a fairly reasonable price these days, and they’re usually either stainless steel or come with a non-stick coating.
+My friend, it’s all about the wok when it comes to stir-frying – those deep, sloping sides really help concentrate the heat and cook food quicker.
+You can use a deep, wide frying pan or skillet in a pinch, but I personally reckon the wok is king here (ahem, have you met my very own MAKO wok yet?).
+I prefer carbon steel, as it gets better each time you use it and imparts a wonderful smoky flavour, or ‘wok hei’ to your food.

 Each of your stir-fry components need to be cut into small, bite-sized chunks.
 This helps everything cook uniformly, quickly and evenly.